Rights group: Myanmar army deserters confirmed atrocities

 The videos were filmed in July by the Arakan Army, an ethnic guerrilla group in Rakhine engaged in an armed conflict with the government, Fortify Rights said.
 It said the men arrived at Myanmar’s border with Bangladesh in mid-August and asked Bangladesh authorities for protection.
 Bangladesh officials then notified the International Criminal Court about their presence, and said they are no longer in Bangladesh, according to Fortify Rights.

-It said Privates Myo Win Tun, 33, and Zaw Naing Tun, 30, who served in separate Light Infantry Battalions, gave “the names and ranks of 19 direct perpetrators from the Myanmar Army, including themselves, as well as six senior commanders in the Myanmar Army whom they claim ordered or contributed to atrocity crimes against Rohingya, including a lieutenant colonel, a colonel, and three captains.”
+It said Privates Myo Win Tun, 33, and Zaw Naing Tun, 30, who served in separate light infantry battalions, gave “the names and ranks of 19 direct perpetrators from the Myanmar Army, including themselves, as well as six senior commanders in the Myanmar Army whom they claim ordered or contributed to atrocity crimes against Rohingya, including a lieutenant colonel, a colonel, and three captains.”

 It said Myo Win Tun admitted involvement in killing Rohingya women, men, and children, as well as rape.
-Zaw Naing Tun confessed to killings, burying bodies in mass graves, and other crimes, it said.
+Zaw Naing Tun confessed to killings, burying bodies in mass graves and other crimes, it said.

 “These confessions demonstrate what we’ve long known, which is that the Myanmar Army is a well-functioning national army operating with a specific and centralized command structure,” Fortify Rights chief Matthew Smith said in the statement.
 “Commanders control, direct, and order their subordinates in all they do.
 In this case, commanders ordered foot soldiers to commit genocidal acts and exterminate Rohingya, and that’s exactly what they did.”